15 types of volunteer work and how to choose the right one

 If you want to learn more about volunteering with animals, you might want to read Kimberlis article “15 amazing Worldpackers experiences to volunteer with animals”.

 Social Impact Volunteer Work

-There are plenty of NGOs or schools to volunteer at and there is also the opportunity to work in community development.
-Enhancing the life of others costs nothing.
-And you get so much back in return!
+There are plenty of NGOs and schools to volunteer at and there is also the opportunity to work in community development.
+You enhance the lives of others and get so much back in return!

 8. Volunteer with children and youth NGOs

 If you love working with kids, there are many NGOs to work with, all aiming for the improvement of children’s lives.